 This week European Plastics News (EPN) spoke with Giles Fielding to find out about Excelsior’s history, its contract moulding capabilities and its links with the equestrian industry.
-Read the full article below or visit the EPN website:

 In this feature James Snodgrass profiles the UK family-owned rotomoulder, Excelsior, with an interview with its managing director, Giles Fielding.

 We were established in 1896,” says Giles Fielding, Excelsior’s managing director.
 “We were incorporated in 1902.
 So we’re quite an old company.
 Originally the business was a horse-drawn coal carting operation in Rochdale, only a few miles from here.
 We’ve always been in the north west [of England].”

 The company’s roots were in the textile industry, in the days when nearby Manchester was the hub of the world textile trade.
 But it needed to change direction when the region’s fortunes floundered.

 “We started rotomoulding in 1976,” says Fielding, “when we took a plunge into that market, bought some kit and just started with a very basic operation.
 We started supplying the industrial mail-order catalogues in the UK and Europe, which grew and grew.
 And then we started contract moulding.
 And everything grew from there – we invested in new machinery, we moved premises as well.
 And we’re at the point where we’re outgrowing our current premises and are looking to move.”